Tahitian love poem

 → Poem the mirror ←

-In Tahiti, the islands are as magnificent, as those which inhabit them.
+In Tahiti, the islands are wonderful, as those which inhabit them.
 The sea then the sun, lick, then tenderly dry their pareos.